Janpot/then-redis-scripts/README.md

 ###### Option `String|Object shared`

-Either the path to a script that should be prepended to of every script that is run.
+Either the path to a script that should be prepended to every script that is run.

-Or an object with the following properties:
+Or an object with following properties:

- - `path`: The path to a script that should be prepended to of every script that is run.
+ - `String path`: path to the shared script.
+ - `Array<String> keys`: Optional array containg KEYS for the shared script.
+ - `Array<String> argv`: Optional array containing ARGV for the shared script.

 <hr>